-- If another station in the market is known as “the” Christmas station, it’s better to flip as early as possible, and certainly before the competition turns on the holiday tunes.
+- If another station is known as “the” Christmas station, flip as early as possible, and certainly before the competition turns on the holiday tunes.

-- If known as the station for Christmas, it’s possible to wait a little longer.
-But why would you want to?
+- If you are known as the station for Christmas, it’s possible to wait a little longer.
+But why wait?
 Don’t let a competitor gain an advantage by being out of format when the audience is in the mood for it.

-If not in by December 1, it’s probably too late.
+- Get in by December 1, or it’s probably too late.

 Special Promotion & Programming